Kitchen confidential: see the kitchen in a new light

 Look down and what do you see?
 If you have a tile floor then you’ve got hopscotch, and if you have kids, this could be a great rainy-day activity – it’s more fun and a healthier way to spend the day than sitting in front of a screen.
 Tell them to imagine the numbers laid out (doesn’t have to be perfect) and just start hopping—one foot or two or interchange—set a goal to keep your feet inside the squares.
 If your toes touch the edges, start over.
 For those of us who don’t have tile floors, we can delineate the squares with all sorts of things like boxes of cereal or rolled up dish towels.

 You know those risers (also called steps) that are sometimes used in fitness classes?
 You probably have your very own version in the form of a step ladder for those Mt.
 Everest-high kitchen cupboards.
 Why not do a few extra steps – up, up, down, down – as you put away groceries?

 Spaghetti on the menu?
 Chickpeas in your future?
 Grab two 28-oz (796 ml) cans from your grocery bag or cupboard and do a few bicep curls.
 While our biceps are the primary target of these curls, other muscles are also activated including brachialis (located under your bicep) and the brachioradialis (located in your forearm).

 5. Sauce squats

-While you still have those cans in your hands… try some squats – great for toning our glutes.
-And bathing suit season is just around the corner, after all!
+While you still have those cans in your hands… try some squats – great for building muscle in our glutes.
 Best results come from frequency and intensity so consider three sets per exercise and vary the number of reps from five to 15.

 6. Stretch, everywhere